Aembit/terraform-provider-aembit/docs/index.md

 ### Optional

 - `client_id` (String) The Aembit Trust Provider Client ID to use for authentication to the Aembit Cloud Tenant instance (recommended).
-- `stack_domain` (String) For development purposes only
-- `tenant` (String) Tenant ID of the specific Aembit Cloud instance
+- `tenant` (String) Tenant ID of the specific Aembit Cloud instance.
-- `token` (String, Sensitive) Access Token to use for authentication to the Aembit Cloud Tenant instance
+- `token` (String, Sensitive) Access Token to use for authentication to the Aembit Cloud Tenant instance.